1 9 8 3 – 1 9 8 5 (USA)

 Even worse, as intrepid TV newsman Mike Donovan discovered when he sneaked aboard the mother ship, their real mission was to transport humans back to Sirius for food.

-With scientist Julie Parrish, mercenary Ham Tyler and alien fifth columnists Willie (Freddy Kruger from the Nightmare on Elm Street series of films) and Martin, Donovan formed a resistance movement with an HQ at the Creole Club, Los Angeles.
+With scientist Julie Parrish, mercenary Ham Tyler and alien fifth columnists Willie (Freddy Krueger from the Nightmare on Elm Street series of films) and Martin, Donovan formed a resistance movement with an HQ at the Creole Club, Los Angeles.

 In a climactic showdown, the aliens were defeated by using “red dust” poison, manufactured from the cells of Elizabeth, the human/reptile baby.